Token Based Authentication in Web API

 }

-Step7: Add the OWINStartup class.
+Step 7: Add the OWINStartup Class.

-To do so, go to the Solution Explorer > Right Click on Project Name form the Solution Explorer > Add > New Item > Select OWIN Startup class > Enter the class name as Startup.cs > and then click on the Add button as shown in the below image.
+We need to add the OWINStartup class, where we will configure the OAuth Authorization Server.
+This is going to be our authorization server.
+To do so, go to the Solution Explorer > Right Click on Project Name from the Solution Explorer > Add > New Item > Select OWIN Startup class > Enter the class name as Startup.cs > and then click on the Add button as shown in the below image.

 Token Based Authentication in ASP.NET Web API